tommasoc80/AbuseEval/README.md

 # AbuseEval
-Data set for LREC 2020 paper "I Feel Offended, Don't Be Abusive!"
+Data set for LREC 2020 paper "I Feel Offended, Don't Be Abusive!" **paper accepted! stay tuned for the final version **

 The repository is structured as follows: